vasilakisfil/Introspected-REST/README.md

     "microposts_count": {
       "title": "The number of published microposts the user has.", "description": [
-        "Please note that due to caching this number could have a small delay to reflect the actual number.", "The application should either inform the user about that or " ]
+        "Please note that due to caching this number could have a small delay to reflect the actual number", "The application should either inform the user about that or make sure it manually updates the microposts counter after publishing/deleting a micropost after publishing/deleting a micropost."
+      ]
     }
   }